YourFriendlyNeighbourhoodNavalArchitect/Semantic-Segmentation-of-Marine-Biofouling-using-Deep-Learning/README.md

 The trained models are saved in ONNX format for easy deployment.

-Live metric visualization (training and validation loss, dice coefficient and IoU score) are available in real-time during training for monitoring progress.
+Live metric visualization (training and validation loss, dice coefficient and IoU score) is available in real-time during training for monitoring progress.

 Optuna is used for hyperparameter tuning to ensure the model achieves optimal performance.